shiekiragu12/shiekiragu12/README.md

 ✉️ **Contact:** [joywanjirukiragu@gmail.com](mailto:joywanjirukiragu@gmail.com)

-🧠 **Currently Learning:** Enhancing ISR algorithm which reduces revalidation time and handles updates more efficiently.
+🧠 **Currently Learning:**  IoT integration and enhancing an ISR algorithm to reduce revalidation time and handle updates more efficiently.

 🤝 **Collaboration:** Eager to team up on any JavaScript, Python, Flutter and PHP projects.
 Let's craft something exceptional together!🙌